Shopping Addiction Treatment

-Compulsive shopping and spending is associated with other types of disorders, particularly mood and anxiety disorders, substance abuse, eating disorders, and other disorders of impulse control.
-At Promises, we provide shopping addiction help for individuals when these issues co-occur with a substance use disorder, eating disorder or other mental health disorder.
+Behavioral addictions can be just as devastating as other addictions.
+Compulsive spending often occurs with other types of behavioral health problems.
+These include mood and anxiety disorders, substance abuse, eating disorders and other impulse control issues.
+At Promises, we provide shopping addiction help for individuals when these issues co-occur with a substance use disorder or mental health disorder.

 What Is Compulsive Shopping/Spending?

 Compulsive shopping and spending, also known as compulsive buying disorder (CBD), is characterized by excessive shopping and buying behavior that leads to emotional distress or impairment.
 A study by Stanford Medicine researchers published in the American Journal of Psychiatry (2006) reports that more than one in 20 Americans are compulsive shoppers.
 Women are more likely to say they enjoy shopping, whereas men tend to say they collect.
 Other surveys have found a nearly equal percentage of men and women met criteria for compulsive shopping and spending.

 When people consistently overbuy or buy things they don’t need or want, it’s often signals a bigger problem.
 Seeking out warehouse bargains or the unbelievable sale at the department store doesn’t mean a person is headed toward becoming a compulsive shopper/spender.
 But excessively accumulating items, exceeding one’s credit card limit, and the inability to resist the urge to shop may indicate that a person is at risk for shopping addiction.

 There are four distinct phases of compulsive shopping and spending: anticipation, preparation, shopping and spending.